juancolamendy/tailwindcss-nextjs-blog-starter/data/blogs/guide-to-using-images-in-nextjs.md

 date: '2022-02-11'
 tags: ['next js', 'guide']
 draft: false
-summary: 'In this article we introduce adding images in the tailwind starter blog and the benefits and limitations of the next/image component.'
+summary: 'In this article we are going to talk about adding images in the starter blog.'
-headerImage: '/static/images/nextjs/guide-to-using-images-in-nextjs.jpg'
+headerImage: '/static/images/blogs/guide-to-using-images-in-nextjs.jpg'
 headerGradient: 'bg-gradient-to-r from-green-300 via-blue-500 to-purple-600'
 headerTextColor: 'white'
 ogImage: ''